-Neither their sharp rows of teeth nor their perfect hydrodynamic shape have allowed them to escape from fishermen throughout history.
+Neither their sharp rows of teeth nor their perfect hydrodynamic shape has allowed them to escape from fishermen throughout history.
 It is believed that sharks have been consumed in Mexico since pre-Hispanic times and that at the end of the last century a certain amount of fins were already being exported from La Paz, in Baja California Sur.
 However, the shark continued to be the object of an eventual fishery for many years until 1930, when its capture began to increase in the coastal states of Sonora and Sinaloa.

 The development of this fishery had, of course, an economic purpose.
 In the 1940s, shark liver oil, rich in vitamin A, was a product in great demand in the world market.
 Ten years later, synthetic vitamin A gave sharks a break, although not for long, since in the 1970s interest began to awaken in the Western world in the consumption of shark fins, used since ancient times by the Chinese to prepare exquisite dishes.